 Greg Errico, Sly and the Family Stone’s drummer

-While not politically dense like eventual singles such as Stand and Everyday People, it was a critical and commercial smash.
-Billboard Magazine placed it as number 20 on their year-end hot 100 pop hits for 1968.
-It established their audience; causing them to gain the freedom to impart their wisdom and speak their minds on future releases.
+While not the politically dense funk of Stand and Everyday People, it was a critical and commercial smash; finishing 20th on Billboard Magazine’s hot 100 pop hits for 1968.
+It established their audience.
+After Dance to the Music’s success, Epic Records gave them the creative freedom they thirsted for.
 In three short minutes, each band member articulately showcased their individual musical gifts, as well as their knack for uplifting and infectious melodies.
 It brought psychedelia to soul music.
 It pioneered funk as a genre.
 It sounded like nothing that was clouding pop radio upon its release.
 It was the calm before the storm.
-Dance to the Music’s innovative production and song structure directly influenced The Temptations, Motown’s chart-topping powerhouse, to evolve their sound.
+It’s innovative production and song structure directly influenced The Temptations, Motown’s chart-topping powerhouse, to evolve their sound.
 They would release singles such as Cloud Nine just a year after Sly’s breakthrough. .
 It inspired George Clinton, producer and bandleader of Detroit soul group The Parliaments, to experiment with the psychedelic and funky Sly Stone sound.
 He would then assemble a new collective — Funkadelic .
 Their groovy instrumentation, genius arrangements and poetic lyrics brought them to the forefront of the funk movement as leaders and pioneers.

 |||J. Slate, “Sly & the Family Stone Band Members on Glory Days and Being ‘Too Weird’,” 8 July 2015.
 [Online].
 Available: https://www.rollingstone.com/music/music-features/sly-the-family-stone-band-members-on-glory-days-and-being-too-weird-51404/.
 [Accessed 5 August 2018].|